uhbubaboi/uhbubaboi.github.io/_posts/2022-01-13-small-set-two-approaches.md

 </figure>

-I introduce you to the Baire Category theorem - a topological way to define the notion of “smallness” of a set:
+I introduce you Baire Category theorem - a topological way to define the notion of “smallness” of a set:

 > A set $E \subset X$ is of the **first category** in $X$ if $E$ is a countable union of nowhere dense sets in $X$.
 A set of the first category is sometimes said to be “meager.”
 A set $E$ that is not of the first category in $X$ is referred to as being of the **second category** in $X$.

 A set $E \subset X$ is defined to be **generic** if its complement is of the first category.
 >

-Even though both define the notion of smallness of a set, they do not imply each other.
+Even though both measure function and Baire category theorem define the notion of smallness of a set, they do not imply each other.
 In fact, there is no link between the two.
 As Stein and Shakarchi says in their functional analysis book:

 > In general relying on one’s intuition about the category of sets requires a little caution.
 For instance, there is no link between this notion and that of Lebesgue measure.
 Indeed, there are sets in $[0, 1]$ of the first category that are of full measure, and hence uncountable and dense.
 By the same token, there are generic sets of measure zero.
 >